oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

     ![OCI Generative AI Agent in Active status](./images/agent-active.png)

-10. Click the agent name, scroll to the **Endpoints** section, click the three dots next to the endpoint, and then click **Copy OCID**.
+10. Click the agent name, scroll to the **Endpoints** section, click the three dots next to the endpoint, and then click **Copy OCID** or click the endpoint name and copy the OCID.
     ![OCI Generative AI Agent Endpoint OCID](./images/click-agent-endpoint.png)

 11. Save the endpoint OCID for later use.